AGPCNP Online Degrees & Post-Grad Certificates for Nurses Seeking to Provide Primary Care for patients from Adolescence to End-of-Life

 These completely online AGPCNP programs are taught by UConn School of Nursing faculty, all highly experienced practitioners in their field.

-Graduates of this concentration are prepared for eligibility to apply for the FNP Primary Care certification examination prepared by an approved national organization as accepted by the Board of Registration in Nursing.
+Graduates of this concentration are prepared to apply for eligibility to take the AGPC certification exam prepared by an approved national organization as accepted by the Board of Registration in Nursing.

 What Is an Adult-Gerontology Primary Care Nurse Practitioner?